mopore/jni_davinci_local_bridge/README.md

 # What is this?
-This is template for an Express/TypeScript project in VS Code with linting.
+A simple API to bridge the communication to open AI services to be used as a Siri shortcut (as an example).

-It will make the test api available via http://localhost:8081/api/test.
+It will make the test api available via http://localhost:8090/api/davinci.

 # What's the motivation?
 To have an easier start for my projects.

 # Installation
+Provide a .env file in the root directory and provide an Open AI API key for "openai.apiKey".

 Make sure pnpm is installed (`npm install -g pnpm`).
 ```
 pnpm i